-Do not play contact sports, use heavy tools such as a hammer, or do any activities that may involve you falling.
-Most people make a good recovery and most revision total shoulder replacements work well.
+Most people make a good recovery, have less pain, and can move about better.
 It is important to follow the advice the physiotherapist gives you about exercises to strengthen your shoulder muscles.

 An artificial shoulder never feels quite the same as a normal shoulder and it is important to look after it in the long term.